alexkassil/alexkassil.github.io/goals.md

 ### Reading & Listening to English

 I've been listening to a lot of audiobooks and using Libby to get library books.
 Here are some I've read recently and am currently reading (marked with *).
+I hope to rekindle my childhood love for reading.

 <ol>